-I am a researcher, designer, and practitioner driven by the pursuit of fundamental truths—elegant, universal principles that reveal beauty within complexity.
-My perspective is shaped by a fusion of disciplines: a deep understanding of AI/ML, a well-honed spatial intuition, and the rigor of mathematical thought.
+I am a researcher, designer, and builder driven by the pursuit of fundamental truths—elegant, universal principles that reveal beauty within complexity.
+My perspective is shaped by a fusion of disciplines: a deep understanding of AI/ML, a well-honed spatial intuition, and the appreciation of mathematical rigor.
 These facets intertwine, constantly sparking a dynamic interplay of ideas.

 PARTICLES LAB | EXP-1